weishengtoh/deeplearning_assignment/README.md

 ## Usage

-There are two projects included in this repository, and the usage instructions has been included in the `README.md` in the folders `question1` and `question2`.
+There are two projects included in this repository, and the usage instructions has been included in the `README.md` in the subfolders `question1` and `question2`.